JSulthoni/SVANE-frontend/README.md

 Front-End:
 * React: For frontend user interface.
 * React-router-dom: For handling pages.
-* Redux: For global state management.
+* Redux: For global state management and with persiststore to persist user session.
 * Stripe: For handling payment and user address.

 Back-End:
-* ExpressJS: For building RESTful API.
+* ExpressJS: For building RESTful API and HTTP request.
-* MongoDB: For the database.
-* Mongoose: For database schema and control.
+* Mongoose: For database schema and query.
+* MongoDB: For database.
 * Node.js: For server-side scripting.
+* Stripe: For checkout test.

 [Backend code can be found here](https://github.com/JSulthoni/BUNDLER-backend)